 Information security is at the heart of the UK Data Archive's work.

-We were the first academic department of a UK University to earn the globally recognised ISO 27001 certification.
+We were the first academic department of a UK University to earn ISO 27001 certification.
 This allows us to handle secure data on site, and supports secure remote access to these research-rich data.
-In house, data are classified according to their level of detail, sensitivity and confidentiality, and we have appropriate data handling and access safeguards in place.
+We classify data according to their level of detail, sensitivity and confidentiality, and have appropriate data handling and access safeguards in place.
 In conjunction with ISO 27001 certification, the Secure Lab and other mission-critical IT systems hosted by the UK Data Archive also undergo rigorous independent external and internal penetration testing.

 Security is further enhanced by: